 If this method doesn’t help, turn the firewall back on and move on to the next fix.

-Some users reported that cleaning up cache could be a potential fix to the connection problem.
+Some users reported that cleaning up cache could be a potential fix for the connection problem.
 You can try this and see if this applies to your case.

 Remove these folders (detailed instructions below):